mosaicws/debian-lxc-container-toolkit/README.md

 1. **Using the Proxmox webui create a snapshot of the requisite clean Debian LXC _before_ installation of this _debian-lxc-container-toolkit_**
 2. **_Immediately_ after installation, take another snapshot - give it a meaningful, clear description, e.g. "Installed debian-lxc-container-toolkit, no scripts run"**
-3. **If you plan on setting up Docker containers using Podman and Quadlets using the scripts, run sudo install-podman-cockpit.sh and _then_ _take another snapshot_ before setting up any containers using the scripts.**
+3. **If you plan on setting up Docker containers using the scripts inside the LXC using Podman and Quadlets, run `bash sudo install-podman-cockpit.sh` and _then_ _take another snapshot_ before setting up any containers using the scripts.**

    Now _instead_ of converting this LXC directly to a template which would mean you no longer have access to edit or configure it further, you can right click this LXC and choose "Clone".
 In the Clone window that appears, **crucially**, you can **choose the Snapshot** you want to create a clone from.
 This is a super powerful and useful feature.